programmerstevie/haskell-assembly-interpreter/README.md

-# Assembly Language Parser and Evaluator in Haskell
+# Assembly Language Interpreter in Haskell

 This repository contains a Haskell implementation of a parser and evaluator for an assembly-like language using the [Parsec](https://hackage.haskell.org/package/parsec) library.
 The project includes the following modules: